SDE-ADNAN/_172-to-184_react_udemy-course-maximillian/README.md

 - the browser is not a secure environment to talk to a database as anyone can see the requests
 - database credentials may be exposed as whole js code is visible to each user of a website
 - you must have a backend to talk to the database using apis and http requests from the browser it could be any backend language like php, python, nodejs, java, etc

+---

+## -- Video 174 : Using the Star Wars API

+MUST READ:

+In the next lecture, you will be introduced to our demo backend that will be used in this course section: The Star Wars API.

+I will use this page: https://swapi.dev/

+Loading this page (and hence accessing this backend) might fail - if that is the case for you, you can use this alternative: https://swapi.py4e.com/

+---